simeksgol/GoL_still_life_searcher/README.txt

 The memory requirements of the program are very low, it doesn't need to keep track of which still lifes it has encountered so far, so there's no reason why a search can't keep running for weeks on end.

 More information is available in this forum thread: http://www.conwaylife.com/forums/viewtopic.php?f=9&t=44&start=50#p38810

+Also included a post processing program that reads a series of numbered text files and outputs them to either a single file or to a series of numbered output files with a predefined number of text lines in each.

+Use mkpp to compile this into pp on Linux

+USAGE: pp <in template> <first number> <last number>
+          <out template> [<lines per out file>]
+where a template could be "28_bits_strict_subset_####_of_1024.txt"